 Where contractors have possession of site, the contractor must have a process in place to address hot work.
 This process must be documented and submitted with management plans.

 4 Minimum safety standards for AS4000 and AS4902 contracts

-These minimum safety standards are applicable to our AS4000 and AS4902 contracts issued for bid after 31 March 2021.
+These minimum safety standards apply to our AS4000 and AS4902 contracts.